2DegreesInvesting/pin-azure/03_pin-timestamped-data.md

 Creating and using timestamped pins
 ================

-Here I show two workflows that may be useful for a data admin and for a data analyst.
+Here I show two workflows: One for a data admin, and another one for a data analyst.
 The data admin adds timestamped versions of a dataset to an Azure board for pins, and the data analyst uses the latest version.
 Let me know if this won’t work, why, and hopefully an idea about how we